IB Diploma Programme

 These programmes encourage students across the world to become active, compassionate and lifelong learners who understand that other people, with their differences, can also be right

 The curriculum is made up of the DP core and six subject groups.
 The six subject groups are:

 IB Diploma Programme students must choose one subject from each of five groups (1 to 5), ensuring breadth of knowledge and understanding in their best language, additional language(s), the social sciences, the experimental sciences and mathematics.
 Student may choose either an arts subject from group 6, or a second subject from groups 1 to 4 (see SUBJECT SELECTIONS).

 At least three and not more than four subjects are taken at higher level, while the other subjects are taken at standard level.
-Students can study and take examinations, in English, French or Spanish.

 In addition to disciplinary and interdisciplinary study, the Diploma Programme features three mandatory, core elements that broaden students’ educational experience and challenge them to apply their knowledge and skills.
 The three core elements are: